adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 ==========================================

-In order to continue issuing and renewing certificates on your behalf, we need to migrate the user account private key that kube-lego has created for you over to cert-manager.
+In order to continue issuing and renewing certificates on your behalf, we need to migrate the user account private key that kube-certmanager has created for you over to cert-manager.

 Your ACME user account identity is a private key, stored in a secret resource.
-By default, kube-lego will store this key in a secret named ``kube-lego-account`` in the same namespace as your kube-lego Deployment.
-You may have overridden this value when you deploy kube-lego, in which case the secret name to use will be the value of the ``LEGO_SECRET_NAME`` environment variable.
+By default, kube-certmanager will store this key in a secret named ``kube-certmanager-account`` in the same namespace as your kube-certmanager Deployment.
+You may have overridden this value when you deploy kube-certmanager, in which case the secret name to use will be the value of the ``LEGO_SECRET_NAME`` environment variable.

 You should download a copy of this secret resource and save it in your local